 Tan, the imported Welsh Sheep Dog......Photos below.
 Contact firstname.lastname@example.org to discuss a future puppy.

 Bryn, the male Welsh Sheep Dog, has proven to be an excellent stock dog, without any formal training.
 I could not gather the stock without him!
-He goes out alone and brings in the milk cow, works the Belted Galloway herd, gathers the goats and drives them to the barn, and checks at night outside the barn and brings in the stray chickens, geese and turkeys.
+He goes out alone and brings in the milk cow, works the Belted Galloway herd, gathers the goats and drives them to the barn, and checks at night outside the barn and brings in the stray chickens and turkeys.
 All of this is on voice and hand signals.... an exceptional stock dog!
 Jill, the female from the imported mating, is available.
 She is two years old and ready for training as a stock dog.
 Special price since we are moving - $75.

 Bryn and his pups Terrwen (Brave Fair One) in Idaho